j1vetr/nasiloldu/replit.md

 - Ensure correct handling of Turkish characters in slugs and search functionality (e.g., â, î, û, İ for slugs; unaccent for search).
 - Maintain a consistent title format across all pages: `[Content] | nasiloldu.net`.
 - Prioritize Google-first SEO practices, ensuring parity between client-side and server-side rendered meta tags.
+- Accept some incorrect Wikidata QIDs (~3-5 persons) rather than manual correction - generic Turkish text used as fallback.

 ## System Architecture